 This section is applicable to private, commercial and public recreational development, and public access related to new developments of more than four housing units.
-When recreational development is part of public access required by this Program or the Shoreline Management Act, the development shall also be subject to Section 19.400.145.
+When recreational development includes public access required by this Program or the Shoreline Management Act, the development shall also be subject to Section 19.400.145.